What is AppsAnywhere?

 - I am looking for a specialist piece of software but cannot find it, where can I access it?

 - If you are looking for a particular piece of specialist software, you may find that it has been installed directly into a computer lab on campus, so you won't find it in AppsAnywhere.
 You can check the Specialist Software Availability list to find the software installed into labs.
+Your lecturer may provide details on how to access the VMware Horizon platform to access these labs from home.

 - When I access AppsAnywhere, it says "Validation in process..." - what does this mean?